Many businesses hire staff through temp agencies to fill in short-term gaps in their business such as for sickness or holidays.

-The problem is that businesses expect temps to carry a crystal ball with them at all times.
-They sit them at a desk and expect them to get on with it and wonder why things go pear shaped.
+The problem is that businesses expect temp employees to carry a crystal ball with them at all times.
+They sit them at a desk and expect them to get on with it and wonder why things go pear-shaped.

 Start by working out what you want the temp to actually do.
 While the regular person in the role may perform a wide range of duties, they probably learned the tasks, people and personalities over time.
 No temp will be able to carry the full workload from day one.

 Refine the list of duties down to the critical essential tasks and skills that must be performed, and include this list in your brief to your temp agency.

 Every business needs a clear induction/orientation process for new hires.
 Your temp employee is no exception.
 Every temp needs to know:

 - Safety & security including where they should store their personal items during working hours.